 On the day of the announcement, all teams (selected and non selected) will be notified by email about the result.

 Selected semifinalist teams will participate in a total of 6-days event in Medinah, Saudi Arabia.
 Starting with a 3-days bootcamp designed by MIT Enterprise Forum Pan Arab & Saudi Arabia.
 All semifinalist teams will take part in the “Startup Investment Forum” (SIF) and compete during the final event where they will pitch to judges from different professional backgrounds.

 Teams will also be provided with mentorship activities where they get the chance to network with professionals and investors.

-The boot camp is an intensive full day virtual training to bootstrap teams for the final judging round.
+The bootcamp is an intensive 3-day training program designed to bootstrap teams for the final judging rounds.
 Participation is mandatory for at least 1 member from the founding (or management) team of the startup.

-Virtual participation is mandatory for at least 1 member from the founding team that attended the bootcamp.
+Participation is mandatory for at least 1 member from the founding team of the startup who attends the bootcamp.

-If your team qualified for the semifinals, the team will have to wait for another 2 editions before applying again.
+If your team has qualified for the semifinals in the last competition’s edition, the team will have to wait for another 2 editions before applying again.

-If a participating team does not respect the rules of the competition, and is not being responsive with the MITEF Pan Arab team over a period of time, or if a team member is behaving in an unprofessional and disturbing manner, the MIT Enterprise Forum Pan Arab reserves the right to disqualify the team from the competition without prior notice.
+If a participating team does not respect the rules of the competition, and is not being responsive with the MITEF Pan Arab & Saudi Arabia teams over a period of time, or if a team member is behaving in an unprofessional and disturbing manner, MIT Enterprise Forum Pan Arab & Saudi Arabia reserve the right to disqualify the team from the competition without prior notice.